Mayor Meenakshi

 Mayor Meenakshi is a 1976 Indian Tamil-language drama film, directed by Madurai Thirumaran.
-The film story was written by Suki Subramaniyam.
-Music was by M. S. Viswanathan.
-It stars K. R. Vijaya playing titular role, with Jaishankar, V. K. Ramasamy and Cho.
-Vijayakumar and Sripriya make cameo appearances.
+The film story was written by Suki Subramaniyam and the music was by M. S. Viswanathan.
+It stars K. R. Vijaya playing the title role, with Jaishankar, V. K. Ramasamy, Cho.
+Vijayakumar and Sripriya making cameo appearances.
+It was released on 28 May 1976.

 Plot

-The film revolves around Meenakshi, who rises from an ordinary housewife to become a Mayor and the trials and tribulations she faces to maintain a balance at work and at home.
+The film revolves around Meenakshi, who rises from an ordinary corporation scavenger to becoming mayor and the trials and tribulations she faces to maintain a balance at work and at home.